Chapter 4:

 “Satisfactory.”

 “A thoroughly orthodox, satisfactory solution.”
-Her fingers traced through the table’s surface.
+Her fingers traced patterns in the sand.
 “Fitting for the son of the great Warden Rustes.
 The Marches have always favoured traditional approaches.”

 “Those very approaches are why my father’s name is renowned across Lodran.”
-Mordhun’s jaw tightened.
+He tapped the table.
 “Not whispered about due to some unfortunate family squabble.
 Unless, you presume to have a superior solution?”
 He leaned over the table.

-“Of course you wouldn’t,” he said, tapping the pine.
+“Of course you wouldn’t,” he said.
 “My approach was flawless.”

 Adeus straightened, meeting his gaze.
-She rolled the wooden piece between her fingers.
-Her mouth formed a smile, but her eyes were blank.
+She rolled the small wooden piece between her fingers.
+Her mouth formed a smile, but her eyes seemed completely blank.

 Mordhun scoffed.
 “You may stare all you want, Adeus.
 It changes nothing.”
 He straightened a stray miniature before turning away.
 “Ensure you clean up after your mess.”

-“On the topic, it is rude to stare, Laufa.”
+“On the topic,” Adeus said.
+“It is rude to stare.”

-Laufa jumped, her shoulder knocked against the stone.
+Laufa jumped, her shoulder banging against the wall.
 “I wasn’t, How’d you—”

-“You stand out too much.”
-Adeus flicked a hand dismissively.
+“You stand out too much, Laufa.”
+She flicked a hand dismissively.

 “Eralia.”

-“The lady isn’t necessary.
+“The ‘lady’ isn’t necessary.
 And there’s no need to apologise.
-Every disciple spies,” Eralia continued.
+Every disciple spies,” Eralia said.
 “You just happen to be considerably worse at it.”

 Laufa stumbled forward.
 “But I wasn’t trying to spy!”